Skip to content

 Dr. Roseann Capanna-Hodge

-Unfortunately, the underlying infectious disease and toxin triggers are often ignored.
-Instead, the focus turns to treating the presenting mental health issue with psychiatric medications such as SSRIs, antipsychotic medications, and ADHD medications to get the “behaviors under control.”
+Unfortunately, with PANS and PANDAS, the underlying toxin triggers are often ignored.
+Instead, the focus turns to treating the symptoms with psychiatric medications such as SSRIs and antipsychotic medications to get the “behaviors under control.”

-The first step in diagnosing PANS, PANDAS, and AE is to know what these clinical conditions look like.
+The first step in diagnosing PANS and PANDAS is to understand what these clinical conditions look like.
 PANS is a clinical diagnosis for children who suffer from sudden onset of neuropsychiatric symptoms, including attachment disorders, obsessions, compulsions, or food restrictions.

 Lab Test for PANS / PANDAS Diagnosis